skill-forge

 | frontend-developer | Built | Modern frontend patterns, frameworks, state management |

-| super-human | Built | AI-native development lifecycle - task decomposition, parallel execution, TDD, board tracking |
+| absolute-human | Built | AI-native development lifecycle - task decomposition, parallel execution, TDD, board tracking |

 | system-design | Planned | Distributed systems, load balancing, CAP theorem, architecture interviews |